iam-peekay/personal-website/content/posts/2018-05-31_What-I-wish-I-knew-about-fundraising-as-a-first-time-founder-243644968567.md

 ---
+template: post
-title: "What I wish I knew about fundraising as a first-time founder"
+title: What I wish I knew about fundraising as a first-time founder
+slug: /posts/what-i-wish-i-knew-about-fundraising-as-a-first-time-founder/
+draft: false
 date: 2018-05-31T14:57:50.646Z
-template: "post"
-draft: false
-slug: "/posts/what-i-wish-i-knew-about-fundraising-as-a-first-time-founder/"
-category: ""
-tags: [Entrepreneurship,Software Development,Technology,Venture Capital,Startup]
+description: >-
-description: "When I founded my company TruStory last year, I was fortunate to connect with an angel investor who immediately saw its potential.
-She made a bet on me and my idea, and wrote a pre-seed check that…"
+  When I founded my company TruStory last year, I was fortunate to connect with an angel investor who immediately saw its potential.
+She made a bet on me and my idea, and wrote a pre-seed check that…
+category: Startup
+tags:
+  - Entrepreneurship
+  - Software Development
+  - Technology
+  - Venture Capital
+  - Startup
 ---

 ### What I wish I knew about fundraising as a first-time founder